Hollywood Game Night: Games

 Games vary in complexity and subject.
 Some games require teams to answer questions based upon photographs of celebrities, television programs, or films, while others ask teams to place items in categories or order items based upon a chronological scale.
 Others feature the teams to identify the brand of grocery products based on pictures of the product or to match pictures to audio clues played for the team.
 Several other games are based on wordplay, requiring teams to identify subjects for which the vowels have been removed, titles in which the order of words has been shuffled, or titles and phrases which are displayed in a language other than English.
 Games for which a time limit is involved are typically played for 90 seconds.

 Bonus round: Celebrity Name Game

-In the bonus round, "Celebrity Name Game,” the winning contestant chooses one of the six celebrities as their partner.
+In the bonus round, "Celebrity Name Game," the winning contestant chooses one of the six celebrities as their partner.
 (Beginning in season three, this was changed to two celebrities, one from each team).
 The chosen celebrity begins describing a different celebrity as best they can.
-For every celebrity the winning contestant identifies correctly, the contestant earns $1,000 and the celebrity receives $1,000 for his or her charity.
-If the contestant guesses ten celebrities correctly within 90 seconds, the contestant's winnings are increased to $25,000 and the celebrity partner(s) wins $10,000 for his or her charity.
+For every celebrity the winning contestant identifies correctly, the contestant earns $1,000 and the celebrity receives $1,000 for their charity.
+If the contestant guesses ten celebrities correctly within 90 seconds, the contestant's winnings are increased to $25,000 and the celebrity partner(s) wins $10,000 for their charity.